jeffreyc86/youtravel/README.md

 ### Logging Out

-Being that YouTravel is a single page application, when a user clicks on the log out tab, the window refreshes.
+Being that YouTravel is a single page application, when a user clicks on the `Logout` tab, the window refreshes.
 This effectively logs out the current user's session and brings them back to the home page.

 <img src="./assets/logout.gif" alt="logout" width="800"/>